Sign in

 Sarah Kobos/NYT Wirecutter

-This pair has leather soles, so they&#;re quiet on hardwood floors.
+This selection features leather soles, ensuring quiet steps on hardwood floors.

 Sarah Kobos/NYT Wirecutter